Do you want to know how to deal with isolation? I know firsthand what it feels like; I just went through it for four months prior to COVID-19.

 It seemed so unfair.

 The thing we struggled with the most was how long it was going to last.
-Daily I came to God with my questions and worries but found very little answers.
+Daily I came to God with my anxiety and worries but found very little answers.
+It seemed like He wasn’t there.

 Somewhere in the middle of the trial, God started answering.
 I found Him telling me over and over again that we would not deal with isolation one more second than He allowed.
 That her suffering was not in vain.
 And neither was ours.